pyrogram/pyrogram/docs/source/topics/create-filters.rst

 Filters with Arguments
 ----------------------

-A much cooler filter would be one that accepts "pyrogram" or any other string as argument at usage time.
+A more flexible filter would be one that accepts "pyrogram" or any other string as argument at usage time.
 A dynamic filter like this will make use of named arguments for the :meth:`~pyrogram.filters.create` method and the first argument of the callback function, which is a reference to the filter object itself holding the extra data passed via named arguments.